 - She appeared in Bollywood films like “Rahi” (1952), “Sabse Bada Rupaiya” (1955), “Sampoorna Ramayana” (1961), “Dil Ek Mandir” (1963), and “Sangam” (1964).

 - Achala shot to fame after playing the role of Balraj Sahni’s wife in the Bollywood film “Waqt.”
 In the film, the super-hit song ‘Aye Meri Zohra Jabeen’ was picturised on her.

 - Some of her popular films include “Mera Naam Joker” (1970), “Daag: A Poem of Love” (1973), “Chandni” (1989), and “Dilwale Dulhania Le Jayenge” (1995).

-- In addition to Hindi films, she has appeared in a few English films like “Nine Hours to Rama” (1963) and “The Householder” (1963).
+- In addition to Hindi films, she has appeared also appeared in films like “Nine Hours to Rama” (1963) and “The Householder” (1963).

 - On 8 September 2011, when Achala went into her kitchen to get herself water, she slipped and broke her leg.
 She was taken to Poona Hospital and Research Centre by her attendant after the incident, but she was discharged soon.